sourcegraph/handbook/content/engineering/code_reviews.md

 # Code reviews

-All code should be reviewed and approved by an appropriate teammate before being merged into the `master` branch.
+All code should be reviewed and approved by an appropriate teammate before being merged into the `main` branch.

 Our goal is to have a code review process and culture that everyone would opt-in to even if code reviews weren't required.